olemagnusnorum/neural-network/readme.md

 # A simple neural network built with numpy

+Creating this neural network was part of an exercise for the corse: Deep Learning (IT3030) at NTNU

 The logic and the math for the neural network lies in network.py

 The neural network model is created through a model_config where number of layers, activation function, learning rate and loss function is configured